 Hydroxyapatite scaffolds can be prepared with suitable porosity and morphology.
 However, their mechanical properties lack the characteristic elasticity of human bone tissue.
-Additionally, to improve the osteogenic potential of the scaffolds, bioactive factors such as bone morphogenetic proteins are often included [203,204].
+In addition, to improve the osteogenic potential of the scaffolds, bioactive factors such as bone morphogenetic proteins are often included [195,196].
 However, the biological macromolecules are often expensive, thus limiting clinical applications.
-To circumvent these limitations, hybrids with an organic component have been proposed: class I hybrids were prepared using CHT and hydroxyapatite doped with therapeutic metal ions, including copper (II) and strontium [205], as a low-cost and effective alternative to osteogenic macromolecules [206].
+To circumvent these limitations, hybrids with an organic component have been proposed: class_I hybrids were prepared using CHT and hydroxyapatite doped with therapeutic metal ions, including copper (II) and strontium [197], as a low cost and effective alternative to osteogenic macromolecules [198].
 Strontium was considered due to its ability to promote osteogenesis and bone remodeling, while copper promotes angiogenesis and denotes antibacterial activity.
-Preliminary in vitro biological evaluation of MG-63 human osteoblast-like cell viability highlighted promising features of these hybrids for bone tissue regeneration (Figure 11).
-However, further studies are needed to prove their potential.
+Preliminary in vitro biological evaluation of MG-63 human osteoblast-like cells' viability highlighted promising features of these hybrids for bone tissue regeneration (Figure 11)., However, further studies are needed to prove their potential.

-Figure 11. (a) Plain CHT and 3% Cu(II)-containing CHT scaffolds used as controls; Fluorescence images of MG-63 osteoblasts in indirect culture stained with DiI and DAPI (the bottom right panels highlight the respective cell viability measurement of each sample) with (b) plain chitosan and (c) 3% Cu-containing CHT; (d) 1.5% Cu-containing CHT scaffolds with 56.5% HA (Cu 1.5 HA56.5) and 1.5% Cu-containing CHT scaffolds with 56.5% HA and 3% Sr (Cu 1.5 SrHA56.5); fluorescence images of MG-63 osteoblasts in indirect culture stained with DiI and DAPI (the bottom right panels highlight the respective cell viability measurement of each sample) with (e) Cu 1.5 HA56.5); fluorescence images of MG-63 osteoblasts in indirect culture stained with DiI and DAPI (the bottom right panels highlight the respective cell viability measurement of each sample) with (e) Cu 1.5 HA56.5 and (f) Cu 1.5 SrHA56.5.
-Cell viability on Cu-containing chitosan is lower than in scaffolds containing CHT-HA and CHT-HA-Sr. Reprinted and adapted from [205]. © The Royal Society of Chemistry 2019 under a Creative Commons Attribution 3.0 Unported Licence.
+Figure 11. (a) Plain CHT and 3 % Cu(III)-containing CHT scaffolds used as controls; Fluorescence images of MG-63 osteoblasts in indirect culture stained with DiI and DAPI (the bottom right panels highlight the respective cell viability measurement of each sample) with (b) plain chitosan and 3 % Cu-containing CHT; (d) 1.5 % Cu-containing CHT scaffolds with 56.5 % HA (Cu 1.5 HA56.5) and 1.5 % Cu-containing CHT scaffolds with 56.5 % HA and 3 % Sr (Cu 1.5 SrHA56.5); fluorescence images of MG-63 osteoblasts in indirect culture stained with DiI and DAPI (the bottom right panels highlight the respective cell viability measurement of each sample) with (e) Cu 1.5 HA56.5 and (f) Cu 1.5 SrHA56.5.
+Cell viability on Cu-containing chitosan is lower than in scaffolds containing CHT-HA and CHT-HA-Sr. © Cell Reprinted and adapted from [197] © The Royal Society of Chemistry 2019 under a Creative Commons Attribution 3.0 Unported Licence.

 5.2.
-Class II Chitosan-Based Hybrids
+Class II chitosan-based hybrids

 Covalent bonds between the organic and inorganic phases in class II hybrids bring similar advantages when compared to physical interactions, as previously reported for hydrogels.
-In class II hybrid synthesis, the covalent bonds are commonly obtained by means of suitable cross-linking agents, possessing both a reactive moiety towards the inorganic component, and one with complementary reactivity to the organic (macro)molecule [207].
-Within this framework, functional organosilanes, such as 3-glycidoxy propyl trimethoxysilane (GPTMS) [208,209] and aminopropyl triethoxysilane (APTES) have been widely used as cross-linking agents.
+In class II hybrid synthesis, the covalent bonds are commonly obtained by means of suitable cross-linking agents, possessing both a reactive moiety towards the inorganic component, and one with complementary reactivity to the organic (macro)molecule [199].
+Within this framework, functional organosilanes, such as 3-glycidoxy propyl trimethoxysilane (GPTMS) [200,201], and aminopropyl triethoxysilane (APTES) have been widely used as cross-linking agents.
 For example, GPTMS has been used for the synthesis of hybrid scaffold with oriented structures through the sol-gel methodology, followed by a unidirectional freeze-casting step, affording a highly ordered lamellar pore structure (Figure 12a-c).
-The covalent bond between the inorganic silica network and organic CHT phase was obtained by the nucleophilic attack of the CHT amino group on the epoxide of the GPTMS moiety (Scheme 13), followed by silica network formation.
+The covalent bond between the inorganic silica network and the organic CHT phase was obtained by the nucleophilic attack of the CHT amino group on the epoxide of the GPTMS moiety (Scheme 13), followed by silica network formation.